mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     2. __init__(self: :py:obj:`mitsuba.llvm_ad_rgb.Mesh`, name: str, vertex_count: int, face_count: int, props: :py:obj:`mitsuba.llvm_ad_rgb.Properties` = Properties(), has_vertex_normals: bool = False, has_vertex_texcoords: bool = False) -> None

-    Create a new mesh with the given vertex and face data structures
+    Creates a zero-initialized mesh with the given vertex and face counts

+    The vertex and face buffers can be filled using the ``mi.traverse`` mechanism.
+When initializing these buffers through another method, an explicit call to initialize must be made once all buffers are filled.

     .. py:method:: mitsuba.Mesh.add_attribute(self, name, size, buffer)